-At Astadia, a Microsoft Gold Partner and the 2018 Mainframe to Azure Top Performer, we have found that customers are turning to Azure as a modern and flexible option for running mainframe application workloads, and they are leveraging past investments in mainframe applications and data.
+At Astadia, a Microsoft Gold Partner, we have found that customers are turning to Azure as a modern and flexible option for running mainframe application workloads, and they are leveraging past investments in mainframe applications and data.

 When carefully planned, managed, and executed, the rewards of moving mainframe workloads to Azure are numerous.
 Besides the cost savings of the pay-as-you-go model, once your mainframe application set has been fully deployed on Azure, you will have the freedom to integrate proven business logic with modern technologies for data analytics or mobile enablement, expanding your business to new markets, customers, and partners.
 With that in mind, migrating mainframe applications to the cloud seems more like a necessity than a luxury.